-Job Title and Level
+Job Title and Level: HR Manager (Grade 7 Term Time Only)

-HR Manager

 Main Purpose of the Role

 The HR Manager at Bridgelea Primary School, a specialist Pupil Referral Unit (PRU) catering to children with Social Emotional and Mental Health (SEMH) difficulties, plays a pivotal senior leadership role in shaping and delivering a professional, efficient, and responsive HR service.
 This role is integral to supporting the school’s vision of nurturing every child’s development through a Rights Respecting, language-friendly, and inclusive environment that promotes resilience, communication, and well-being.
 The HR Manager will lead all aspects of human resources, including strategic workforce planning, recruitment, employee relations, performance management, and compliance, ensuring the school attracts, retains, and develops a high-calibre team aligned with Bridgelea’s values and the unique needs of its pupils.
 Working closely with the School Business Manager, Attendance & Safeguarding Lead, and Extended Senior Leadership Team, the postholder will contribute to the school’s ongoing improvement, particularly supporting a curriculum that meets the developmental and SEMH needs of its children.